San Antonio area gets entire NCAA women's basketball tourney - WHIZ News

 Everyone in the team travel parties will undergo daily testing upon arrival and throughout the tournament.

-All participants will also be required to wear KINEXON movement devices during the tournament, including at practices and games, to assist with contact tracing and quarantining.
+All participants will also be required to wear KINEXON contact tracing devices during the tournament, including at practices and games, to assist with contact tracing and quarantining.

 The NCAA hopes to have all of the medical protocols out by the end of next week.